-IWA is proud to offer an innovative, unique character and leadership curriculum to empower our students to lead and serve.
-The curriculum consists of 4 one semester courses.
-The first course, Leading With Character, is required for graduation.
-The other courses are all electives.
-Students who complete Leading With Character, Leading With Service and one other leadership course, will earn the Concentration in Leadership Studies.
-All of the courses have been developed based on principles derived from university curriculum and globally recognized leadership experts.
+IWA is proud to offer an innovative, unique character and leadership curriculum to empower our students to develop as bold, authentic servant leaders.
+The curriculum consists of one required year-long freshman course, Leading with Character & Academics, and three semester-long electives.
+Students who complete three leadership courses will earn the Concentration in Leadership Studies.
+The courses have been developed based on principles derived from university materials, character development curriculum, and globally recognized leadership experts.

+Course:

-Course: Leading with Character & Academics (9)
+Leading with Character & Academics (9)

 The main objective of Leading with Character & Academics is to begin students on a journey of personal development, character formation, and academic excellence.
 In Leading with Character & Academics, students will be challenged to lean into their fears and to begin identifying, verbalizing, and honing their unique skill sets and developing practices that will shape them into excellent students and leaders.
-These objectives are achieved through weekly comfort zone challenges, regular written and verbal reflections on personal growth, assignments built upon various personal strengths assessments, and a variety of projects and papers around the character traits of preparation, perseverance, responsibility, integrity, courage, and empathy.
+These objectives are achieved through personal growth challenges, regular written and verbal reflections, personal strengths assessments, and a variety of projects, discussions, and activities around the character traits of integrity, responsibility, courage, adaptability, perseverance, and empathy.

+Course:

-Course: Leading with Service (10, 11, 12)
+Leading with Service (10, 11, 12)